 - Axis 2: Presents Developmental Disorders and Personality Disorders.
 Developmental disorders typically occur in childhood, and can affect physical, intellectual, and emotional development (e.g., autism, Down's syndrome).
-Personality disorders have long lasting symptoms that affect one's interaction in the world.
+Personality disorders have long-lasting symptoms that alter one's interaction in the world.

 - Axis 3: Presents Physical Conditions, such as brain injuries or physical impairments.
 Some psychological disorders spring from physical aspects, others have unknown causes.

-- Axis 4: Presents Severity of Psychosocial Stressors, including events in the patient's life; deaths, divorces, traumas, celebrations, new beginnings, etc. Lifestyle affects most psychological disorders.
+- Axis 4: Presents Severity of Psychosocial Stressors, including events in the patient's life; deaths, divorces, traumas, celebrations, new beginnings, etc. Lifestyle influences most psychological disorders.

 Counseling and Psychological Disorders

-There has been an amount of social stigma associated with counseling and psychological disorders, or psychological disorders in general, causing unnecessary burden an people with disabilities, their family members and friends.
+There has been an amount of social stigma associated with counseling and psychological disorders, or psychological disorders in general, causing unnecessary burden and people with disabilities, their family members and friends.